-The Contingent Complementary Benefits of Dispute Resolution and Reputation Systems: Evidence from a Service Procurement Platform
+When Does Dispute Resolution Substitute for a Reputation System?
+Empirical Evidence from a Service Procurement Platform

-Keywords: dispute resolution, online ratings, online service procurement platforms
+Keywords: dispute resolution, online ratings, online service procurement, digital platforms

 JEL Classification: J01, J23, J4, M51, M55, Z22